How can Poor Digestion cause Weight Gain?

 What is Digestion?

-waste and toxins from our body via the stool.
-When digestion is less than optimal you can
+eliminating waste and toxins from our body via the stool.
+When digestion is less than

 - Fatigue